elastic/app-search-magento/README.md

 If using a swiftype.com account, you will be able to access this information at [https://app.swiftype.com/as/credentials](https://app.swiftype.com/as/credentials).

-On-premises user should connect to their App Search instance to retrieve their credentials.
+Self-managed users should connect to their App Search instance to retrieve their credentials.

 #### From Magento Admin